ulfsri/firepydaq/CONTRIBUTING.md

 	git push origin name-of-your-bugfix-or-feature
 	```

-5. Submit a pull request by e.g., using the GitHub website.
+5. Submit a pull request to the `dev` branch by e.g., using the GitHub website.

 ## Code of Conduct

-Please note that the `firepydaq` project is released with [this Contributor Code of Conduct](CONDUCT.md).
+Please note that the `FIREpyDAQ` project is released with [this Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.